2014 WS Runners,

 The drop bags will be returned to Placer High School stadium as soon as possible.
 It is the responsibility of each runner to claim his or her drop bags.
 If you cannot retrieve your drop bags, have someone else do it for you.
 Drop bags must be claimed by 3:00 PM, Sunday.
 Drop bags are located on the infield of the Placer H.S. track (finish line).
 Any drop bags remaining at the track following the event will be disposed of.
 There are no exceptions to this rule.
 DO NOT leave valuables in your drop bags.

 10:00 a.m.
-Trek to Flag Raising at Emigrant Pass Celebrate your Western States adventure!
-Run, walk or ride the tram to the summit (mile 4.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
-Meet in front of the tram building.
+Western States Welcome, followed by Trek to Emigrant Pass (Mo Livermore and Tony Rossmann): Celebrate your Western States adventure!
+Join Race Director Craig Thornley, WSER trustees, key volunteers, and race veterans beneath the Start Line arch.
+Then run, walk or ride the tram to the summit (mile 4.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
 Wear layered clothing and trail shoes.
 Short program will begin on the summit at noon.

 Please note: A climb of 2,550 feet in four miles to an elevation of 8,750 feet, the trek to the summit can take up to two hours.
 Walking distance to Emigrant Pass from High Camp, the terminus of the tram, is about one mile (550 feet of altitude gain).
 In snow years, an alternate site on the mountain may be used.

 9:00 a.m. – 1:00 p.m.
-Race Registration and Medical Examination Located near the starting line at the Olympic Plaza.
+Race Registration: Located near the Start Line at the Olympic Plaza.
 Attendance by all runners is mandatory.

 3:30 a.m.
 Complimentary Breakfast.
-Served inside Olympic Plaza near the start.
+Served inside the Olympic Plaza near the Start.

 4:00 a.m. – 4:50 a.m.
 Pre-Race check-in and bib number hand-out.
 Located inside the Olympic Plaza.
 Mandatory.
 Any runner not checked in will be disqualified.